cellux/zzlua/README.md

 > Warning: this is alpha-quality software.
 It has not yet been used in production.

-> If you are interested in LuaJIT and/or event-driven architectures, you may find the code interesting to read.
+> If you are interested in LuaJIT and/or event-driven architectures, the code might be interesting to read.

 ## Internal dependencies